-1Prashik Undirwade, 2Dr.
-Arif Khan 1Student, 2Principal Department of civil Engineering, Nuva College of Engineering and Technology, Nagpur, Maharashtra, India.
+Prashik Undirwade, Dr. Arif Khan Student, Principal Department of civil Engineering, Nuva College of Engineering and Technology, Nagpur, Maharashtra, India.

-Abstract : Surveys and Researches of various local plants used by ancient Indian peoples to purify water more effective and harmless, in comparison with the existing water treating synthetic coagulants .
+Abstract: Surveys and Researches of various local plants used by ancient Indian peoples to purify water was found much more effective and harmless, in comparison with the existing water treating synthetic coagulants.

 The findings indicated that from time immemorial, local people have used rich knowledge to treat their water.
 Plants identified were Moringaoleifera, Jatropha curcas, Citrussaurontifolia, Strynospotatorium.
-A review of the of the potentials of these plants coagulants with respect to turbidity removal and disinfection of water borne diseases were found far more ahead of chemical coagulants and disinfectants such as Alum and Chlorine.
+A review of the potentials of these plants coagulants with respect to turbidity removal and disinfection of water borne diseases were found far more ahead of coagulants and disinfectants such as Alum and Chlorine.
 Studies have shown that Organic coagulants (biocoagulants) especially Moringaoleifera seeds are as efficient as Alum in purifying water and wastewater at low cost.
 The need to further develop biocoagulants as green treatment alternative for global water management considering growing global water crises is emphasized.
 As a contribution to the rich heritage of ancient Indian knowledge, and need to utilize the more efficient coagulants than the present one, we have undertaken this project.